stevezafeiriou/choice-installation-client/README.md

 ```

 By following this documentation, you should be able to set up, run, and deploy the Choice Installation Application effectively.
 For any issues or further information, please contact the project maintainers.

+## Licensing

+© 2024 Saphire.
+All rights reserved.

+This application, including its source code and all associated documentation, is proprietary and confidential to Saphire.
+Unauthorized copying, modification, distribution, or use of this software is strictly prohibited.
+No part of this software may be reproduced in any form or by any means without the prior written permission of Saphire.
+For inquiries regarding licensing, please contact info@saphirelabs.com.

+For more details, please read the full [License Agreement](./LICENSE).